riadabduragimov/AI4/readme.md

    - Initializes training & loads previous performance.
    - Iteratively selects **actions**, **collects rewards**, and **updates the Q-table**.
    - Saves progress periodically and upon achieving a new best reward.
-   - Uses `api.make_move2()` for interaction, suggesting this is an external environment.

 ---